roguehistory/DIGH-HIST3812/content/en/building/cs-guidance.md

 description = "Expectations for content and format"
 +++

-## Your Case Study Is Due at the End of Week 12

-...but I will accept it up to a week after the final day of the Winter term (which this year is April 14; thus, April 21st.)

-I will bundle everyone's notebooks and documentation together into a supporting website, the Ottawa GLAM Workbench ([fyi, repo here](https://github.com/XLabCU/GLAM-Ottawa)) and used the [My Binder](https://mybinder.org) service to make these live online.

 ## Goal

 The goal here is to create a kind of guide to a selected notebook that shows what the notebook can do. **It walks the user through the notebook, how to use it, perhaps visualize results or ways to extend it, in order to suggest questions a user might want to pose, and why it might matter.** That last point is the most 'case study'-ish bit.
 By providing guidance on the 'so what' question, you will engage with the literature or issues and provide context for non-dh-minded folk should take this work seriously.